Summary

 Treatment algorithm

-newly-diagnosed trigeminal neuralgia (TN)
+newly diagnosed trigeminal neuralgia (TN)

-anticonvulsant-unresponsive trigeminal neuralgia (TN)
+medication-unresponsive classical trigeminal neuralgia

 Contributors